sls-mentor/sls-mentor/docs/running-in-ci.md

 ⚠️ To make sure it properly works when executed by a pipeline runner:

-- Ensure that the CI/CD runner has an AWS profile configured, with AdministratorAccess privileges.
+- Ensure that the CI/CD runner has an AWS profile configured, with `ReadOnlyAccess` privileges.
 - If the region is not configured for that profile, make sure to specify it using the `-r <region>` flag in the command.

 ## CI snippets